theriley106/TrueResume/README.md

 # TrueResume
-Reducing Gender/Racial/Age discrimination in the hiring process
+Reducing subconscious gender/racial bias in the hiring process

 ## About The Project